General Medical Questions

-In addition, women’s preventive health care services – such as mammograms, screenings for cervical cancer, and other services – are covered with no cost sharing when using an in-network provider.
+In addition, women’s preventive health care services – such as mammograms, screenings for cervical cancer, and other services – are covered with no cost-sharing when using an in-network provider.
 Click here for a list of women's preventive care services.
-The changes to your medical plan also include coverage for preventive services specific to children, including behavioral assessments, blood pressure and dyslipidemia screening when using an in-network provider.
+The changes to your medical plan also include coverage for preventive services specific to children, including behavioral assessments, blood pressure, and dyslipidemia screening when using an in-network provider.
 Click here for a list of preventive services that are covered for children.

-Please visit the U.S. Department of Health and Human Services website and see a full list of preventives services that are covered for adults, women and children.
+Please visit the U.S. Department of Health and Human Services website and see a full list of preventives services that are covered for adults, women, and children.

 Additionally, certain medications, including women’s contraceptives, will be covered at 100%.
 Several preventive over-the-counter (OTC) products will also be provided at no copay as long as you have a prescription and the recommended criteria are met.
-Generally, these items are drugs and vitamins recommended for specific age, gender and risk categories.
+Generally, these items are drugs and vitamins recommended for a specific age, gender, and risk categories.
 Visit the CVS Caremark site for details.

 When you choose to see an out-of-network doctor, hospital or other health care provider, we pay for your care using a “prevailing” or “reasonable and customary” charge obtained from an industry database or a rate based on what Medicare would pay for that service.
 When you go out-of-network, your doctor may bill you for the difference between his or her actual charge and the amount the plan pays based on what it considers “reasonable.”
 Doctors in the network have agreed to accept our contracted amount as payment in full and will not bill you for the difference.

 The most you pay for covered services during the plan year.
 The limit includes deductible, coinsurance and copayments.
 The limit does not include premiums, balance billing amounts or non-network providers and non covered services.

 - Plan premiums